 If your company offers health insurance to your employees, there are a couple tax forms to keep in mind when filing your taxes.
-If you're unable to locate any of these forms, please contact us through the Help section of your account.

 A Section 125 Premium-Only-Plan (POP) document is the agreement with the IRS that allows employers and their employees enrolled in a qualified group health insurance plan to pay for health insurance premiums with pre-tax dollars.